modina-eu/sfdcanbac-best-chat/app/docs/welcome.md

 This edition, 24-Hour Heartbreak Deck, is made between August 29 and 30, 2023, this time having a journal in mind rather than a biography.
 In my example, the focus was about self-reflection, but you can use this process to compile, for example, memories from your vacation :beach_umbrella: or a process of your latest dance performance :dolls:

 Let's [start](#doc/start) :rocket:

+Or, do you want to further know the [story](#doc/history) behind the project? :books:

 ![cards](https://img.glitches.me/images/2023/07/26/cards_sq.jpg)